B-RIGHT04/AI-in-BUG-BOUNTY/README.md

 ## End-to-end workflow (recon tool → this pipeline → you)

-This pipeline doesn't do recon itself — it consumes the output of a separate recon tool (the Recon Automation project).
+This pipeline doesn't do recon itself — it consumes the output of a separate recon tool (the Automated_Recon project).
 The full loop:

 1. **Run the recon tool.** In that project: activate its venv, confirm